 Dr Roberts returned to Bermuda in 1996 to curate Celebration: The African Collection, held to mark the opening of BNG’s permanent African Collection.
 The collection consists of 37 works, representing 22 peoples from 12 countries in sub-Saharan west Africa, which range from ritual sculpture to masks, functional objects and textiles.

 Produced in the 1940s and 1950s, the artworks are contemporary iterations of an ancient lineage of performance and belief systems.
 As Dr Roberts, who is regarded as one of the foremost scholars of African art, once said of her chosen specialty: “They are objects of aesthetic brilliance and achievement made by artists, but they were made for other purposes: for education, or healing, or governance, or spiritual mediation. (…) They are more than art.”

 Alongside the collection, we are presenting a selection of striking works by French documentary photographer and film director Catherine de Clippel who has been recording the ritual practices of West Africa since the 1980s.
 The photographs illustrate several of the masks on display being used in ritual ceremonies and capture the distinctive mud architecture of Djenné and M’Pessoba that serve as the backdrop for many of the customs.

 The African Collection: Our People, Our Places, Our Stories is sponsored by the Christian Humann Foundation.
-The exhibition is on display in the Humann and Young Galleries from February until May 28.

 Visit The African Collection: Our People, Our Places, Our Stories in our virtual tour: